AureliusBinus/AureliusBinus/README.md

 - 👀 I’m interested in tinkering stuff and planning to create my own Computer
 - 🌱 I’m currently learning Computer Engineering
 - 💞️ I’m looking to collaborate on computer modding or retro mods or making custom bios
-- 📫 How to reach me, elvin.yaamin@binus.ac.id
+- 📫 How to reach me, elvin.yamin@binus.ac.id